LucasKonrath/arch-kata-mr-bill/glossary.md

 ### Retry Pattern
 **Definition:** A resilience pattern where failed operations are automatically retried a specified number of times with appropriate backoff strategies.
 **Context:** Implemented for transient failures in service communication to improve system reliability.

+### RPO (Recovery Point Objective)
+**Definition:** The maximum targeted period in which data might be lost from an IT service due to a major incident.
+**Context:** Defined as part of our disaster recovery strategy, with different tiers based on data criticality.

+### RTO (Recovery Time Objective)
+**Definition:** The targeted duration of time within which a business process must be restored after a disaster to avoid unacceptable consequences.
+**Context:** Established as part of our business continuity plan, with critical services having lower RTO values.

 ### RTK Query
 **Definition:** A powerful data fetching and caching tool built into Redux Toolkit.